detronetdip/python-cli-todo-program/README.md

 # python-cli-todo-program
-A PYTHON CLI PROGRAM TO MANAGE TO-DO
+A PYTHON CLI PROGRAM TO MANAGE TO-DO.

 A simple python program to manage todo list
 To use this first clone this repository.